 “Absolutely.
-I’m real curious about the sentence Judge Young decides on for Don.
-I hope it includes some jail time, but on the other hand I’d like to see him out of the Bay Area sooner and hope he gets a real long probation.
+I’m real curious about the sentence Judge Young decides for Don.
+I hope it includes some jail time, but on the other hand, I’d like to see him out of the Bay Area sooner and hope he gets a real long probation.
 How about you, Mr. Williams?
 What do you think his sentence will be?”

 “I’d rather not speculate.
 I’ll just wait until Monday.
 Right now I want to get home and see if Beth left a message for me about Colton Brown.”